threefoldfoundation/tfchain/README.md

 + bootstrap3.threefoldtoken.com:23112
 + bootstrap4.threefoldtoken.com:23112

-Web-ui explorers for the standard (net) are available at https://explorer.threefoldtoken.com and https://explorer2.threefoldtoken.com.
+Web-ui explorers for the standard (net) are available at https://explorer.threefoldtoken.com and https://explorer2.threefoldtoken.com (if one isn't available try the other one).

 ## devnet